 - seam guide

 Prewash, dry, and iron the fabric before starting.
-Your bobbin thread is what will be showing, so be sure to pick one that coordinates with your fabric.
-We used one 29″ x 18″ fat quarter of Onion Rings by Zoe Ingram.
+Be sure to pick cotton thread that coordinates with your fabric.
+This may not be considered an industry standard napkin size, but for convenience we used one 29″ x 18″ Lightweight Cotton Twill fat quarter of Onion Rings by Zoe Ingram.

 Step 1: cutting your fabric